sasha-sup/dpi-checkers/ru/tcp-16-20_dwc/README.md

 It can be seen that there is a correlation between these properties (which is generally logical).

 ## Self-running the script
 1. First of all, you have to get an input list with domains to test (the script doesn't get the full whitelist, it just checks your input list to see if each of its elements is included in the DPI whitelist).
-You can use OpenDNS lists as a starting point (see above);
+You can use OpenDNS lists as a starting point (see above), or you can use [Cloudflare Radar](https://radar.cloudflare.com/domains), for example;
 2. You will need a remote server in “suspicious” networks (i.e. those limited by _TCP 16-20_ blocking method at your “home” ISP).
 There, you would need to install a web server with https (a self-signed certificate [_openssl_/etc] is fine, since the script ignores validation) that would respond the same regardless of the SNI passed.
 It should also send a file of at least 128KB (over the network, including compression) to some path — GET request.<br>
    As such a server you can use _nginx_ with approximately the following configuration:
    ```nginx